khulnasoft-lab/design.khulnasoft.com/doc/component-lifecycle.md

 # Component lifecycle

-The lifecycle of a component goes through multiple stages.
-These stages are as
-follows:
+The component lifecycle has the following stages:

 * **Create:** A need for a component is identified.
 Documentation is written regarding its usage and the component is created and added to the Pattern Library.